 These local governmental units help in decentralizing the decision-making process and ensure that political power is not concentrated in the hands of a few ruling bodies.
 Through local governing bodies, the ordinary people of a country have a say in how laws and regulations will be formulated, and therefore, they feel empowered.
 These local bodies ensure that societies become truly democratic and a country is not democratic only on paper.
-The Cyprus citizenship department has immense importance as it looks after the various citizenship programmes offered by the government.
+The Cyprus citizenship department has immense importance as it looks after the various citizenship program offered by the government.

 Department Of Citizenship And Expatriate Affairs Cyprus

 The head of this department is referred to as a director who is responsible for overseeing all its activities.
 The department has two sub-departments called the civil registry section and the migration section.
 These sub-departments are supervised by several bureaucrats who look after the different tasks that are to be performed by these sub-departments.
 The civil registry section is responsible for maintaining all important records regarding its citizens.
 It issues birth certificates, death certificates, marriage registration certificates, and similar other civil documents that a citizen would require.
 It is through the issuance of these documents that the government keeps a record.